Mayank2311/Covid-19/README.md

 ## General info
 In this project, We take the raw data and interpret the patterns and trends in the data by cleaning, wrangling and analyzing.
 Perform statistical analyses to obtain useful outputs.
-Outputs are represent in a graphical representation manner for the better understanding of the data using multiple libraries like Bokeh , Matplotlib etc.
+Outputs are represent in a graphical representation manner for the better understanding of the data using multiple libraries like Bokeh, Matplotlib, Seaborn etc.
 By using the outputs we made the some future predictions using Random Forest regression.
 ## Technologies
 Project is created with: